oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 To advertise support for the Identity Assertion JWT Authorization Grant, the authorization server SHOULD include the following value in the `identity_chaining_requested_token_types_supported` property:

 `urn:ietf:params:oauth:token-type:id-jag`

-# Resource Authorization Server Metadata {#rs-as-metadata}

-A Resource Authorization Server can advertise in its OAuth Authorization Server Metadata {{RFC8414}} its support for this profile, as well as the location of the Enterprise Authorization Server Token Endpoint that issues ID-JAG tokens it accepts.

-The following authorization server metadata parameter is defined by this specification and is (TBD) registered in the "OAuth Authorization Server Metadata" registry established in "OAuth 2.0 Authorization Server Metadata" {{RFC8414}}.

-`identity_assertion_token_endpoint`

 # Security Considerations